$125 off any CGM Plan. Use code WINTER125

 Calcium

 They say milk helps build strong bones for a reason!
-That’s because it contains calcium, which can be beneficial for bone health, especially in deficient populations.
-However, the best food source of calcium may not only be milk.
+That's because it contains calcium, which can benefit bone health.
+However, don’t limit yourself to milk or dairy products.

 Other sources of calcium include dark leafy greens, dairy, canned fish with bones, and sesame seeds.
-Fortified foods are on par with calcium supplements, which may be relatively harder for your body to properly absorb the higher the dose.
+Fortified foods are on par with calcium supplements, which may be relatively harder for your body to absorb the higher dose properly.

 recommended dietary calcium chart